prey/prey-node-client/README.md

   On Demand we shouldn't need to register an event for *that* call, the function should be called and the main hook should take care of sending a notification.
 - Define the way that third-party modules will be included.
- -> Possible implementations: Haraka, Hubot, Hook.io
+ -> Possible implementations: Haraka, Hubot, Hook.io, node-dbmon,
 - How will we handle exceptions?
 We should probably set up a server to keep track of what's happening.
 We can set up something like node-telemetry server to store exceptions sent by the clients, obviosly